-An injured worker is entitled to claim compensation for a workplace injury which includes payments to cover their weekly wage, associated medical benefits and other specific services depending on the nature of the injury.
-In certain circumstances and depending on the injury, you may also be entitled to ‘common law damages’ against the employer or a related 3rd party for negligence, or a ‘lump sum’ payment for whole person impairment.
+For example, in Tasmania, claiming compensation and damages for a work-related injury involves the application of both legislation and common law principles.
+An injured worker is entitled to claim compensation for a workplace injury and depending on the circumstances the injury arose, may also be entitled to ‘common law damages’ against the employer or a related 3rd party for negligence.

 Our expert lawyers will ensure that you recover everything you’re entitled to.
 Depending on the type of claim, you may be entitled to compensation for: